top of page

 Photo by Arts Laureate

 The Maryland Palestrina Choir was founded by Janet Hagelgans in 2007 as a way for University of Maryland students to share in their love of Renaissance music.
 It expanded to become a "town and gown" ensemble, and performed regularly at campus events from 2007-2019.
-After a hiatus, the group has been restarted by former and current director Kara Pleasants in the fall of 2023 when she returned to teaching at UMD.
+After a hiatus, the group was restarted by former and current director Kara Pleasants in the fall of 2023 when she returned to teaching at UMD.

-The ensemble emphasizes the performance of early 15th through 17th century music, but has also (at times) expanded its repertoire to include a broad range of pieces from medieval to modern times.
-We often use themes as an access point for interpreting music, and enjoy researching and developing historic performance techniques into our singing.
+The ensemble emphasizes the performance of early 15th through 17th century music, but has also (at times) expands its repertoire to include a broad range of pieces from medieval to modern times.
+We use themes as an access point for interpreting music, and enjoy researching and developing historic performance techniques into our singing.

-The group rehearses Tuesday nights from 6:30 - 8:00 p.m. at UMD.
+The group rehearses Monday nights from 6:30 - 8:30 p.m. at UMD.

 Past Directors: University of Maryland alumna and Concert Choir veteran Janet Hagelgans founded the Maryland Palestrina Choir in 2007 while a Master’s candidate in Criminology & Criminal Justice.
 She directed the choir from 2007-2009, and again in 2013.
 Dr. Josh Perry-Parish directed the choir from 2009-2012 while a Master's student in choral conducting at the University of Maryland (in addition to his Doctorate in composition, also from UMD).
-Samantha Scheff directed the choir from 2016-2017.
-And Jack Perdue directed the choir from 2017-2018.
+Samantha Scheff directed the choir from 2016-2017 and Jack Perdue directed the choir from 2017-2018.

 bottom of page